Redox Center Group

 Why Choose Pharmacology

 The Pharmacology Graduate Training Program is well suited for students seeking a connection between the basic and clinical sciences.
 It is an integrative study that draws knowledge from several disciplines- biochemistry, molecular biology, and human physiology- to explain how drugs elicit therapeutic or toxic effects upon living organisms.
 Our studies are focused upon the discovery of biological mechanisms and the development of novel therapeutic agents to improve pathological conditions.
 The facilities mentioned above (and in each faculty member’s write up) provide outstanding academic and technical infrastructure for trainee career development.
-Indeed, even during challenging times for scientific endeavor, Pharmacology remains a timely career track, as the utility of drugs in the management of disease is a continuous high priority in human health.
+Indeed, even during challenging times for scientific endeavors, pharmacology remains a timely career track, as the utility of drugs in the management of disease is a continuous high priority in human health.
 Pharmacology students obtain comprehensive training focused on critical thinking and innovation.
 Pharmacology is an ideal program for M.D./Ph.D. students seeking a natural link between the basic and clinical sciences, and for students interested in careers in biotechnology or the pharmaceutical industry.
 Graduates from our program have successfully transitioned to careers in biomedical science within academia, the pharmaceutical industry, and government agencies.

 Departmental Highlights